Marcel-Rodekamp/CreateNestedPythonDicts/README.md

 # CreateNestedPythonDicts
 This little function is ment to create nested Python dictionaries from a stack of keys.

+# Installation

+Just copy the file into your python directory.

+# Usage

 ```
+from createNestedDict import create_nested_dict

 target_dict = {}

 for key1 in keyGroup1: